microsoft/CCF/sphinx/source/quickstart/index.rst

 .. note::

-    When upgrading CCF, it is possible that your application will require some changes to compile.
+    When upgrading a pre-1.0 CCF, it is possible that your application will require some changes to compile.
 See :ref:`quickstart/upgrading_app:Upgrading Your Application` for more details.

 Once your setup is complete, you should also get familiar with some of :ref:`CCF's concepts <concepts:CCF Concepts>`.
 You will then be able to: